Show All Answers

 1. Up to 5 sprinklers or Up to 4 SLC or NAC appliances – Limited Work Permit

 3. More than 20 sprinklers– full submittal with application, plans, and hydraulic calculations

-Visit the State Fire Marshal's Office's website by clicking here
+Visit the State Fire Marshal's Office's website.

 The CDBG Program provides the family 2 options for temporary housing: relocate to a private residence and receive a daily stipend; or relocate to an extended-stay facility at a daily rate subsidized by the City.

 Does CDBG require a lead safe clearance test for homeowner rehab programs under $5,000?
 Our understanding is that clearance is not required if the disturbance of the paint surface is de minimis.
 Clearance is not required when painted surface areas are below HUD's de minimis threshold (only).
 When clearance is required, HUD's Lead Safe Housing Rule (LSHR) requires a clearance examination be done by an independent party instead of the certified renovator's cleaning verification procedure.

 To speak with a CDBG staff person, call 770-794-5437.